Ōtani Yoshitsugu: After Hideyoshi's death

-Before the Battle of Sekigahara, Yoshitsugu was said to have repeatedly tried to persuade Mitsunari of the futility of his actions.
+Before the Mitsunari-Ieyasu war broke out, Yoshitsugu was said to have repeatedly tried to persuade Mitsunari of the futility of his actions.
 However, at seeing the staunchness of his friend's convictions, Yoshitsugu joined his cause after mulling it over for several days.
 At the time, Yoshitsugu's health was deteriorating, making him nearly blind.
 He could not stand up, let alone fight.
 He was led to the battleground in a palanquin.